Maheeennn/Integrating-histology-spatial-transcriptomic/README.md

 ![TME Subtype Boxplots](colab/outputs/tme_subtypes_boxplots.png)

 The IE subtype has the highest T cell abundance and connectivity.
 IE/F has high T cells but also elevated CAF abundance which explains why these patients respond worse to immunotherapy even though immune cells are present.
 What we found interesting here is the co-localization plot.
-IE has noticeably higher T cell and tumor co-localization than IE/F despite having similar T cell counts overall.
+IE has noticeably higher T cell and tumor co-localization than IE/F despite having similar T cell counts.
 This suggests T cells in IE/F patients exist but are spatially separated from the actual tumor cells, which is exactly what the fibrotic microenvironment does.

 ### Feature distributions

 ![Feature Distributions](colab/outputs/feature_distributions.png)

-Before doing any analysis we just looked at how the 96 features are distributed across patients.
-The point is that if all patients had the same value for a feature it would be useless for prediction.
-The six plots above show T cell and CAF related features.
-T cell connectivity (LCC) ranges from near 0 to near 1 which is good, it means there is real variation to work with.
-Average T cell abundance has a median of 0.500 which seems balanced across patients.

 T cell co-localization with tumor cells has a median of only 0.104 across 350 patients.
 We did not expect it to be that low.
 It means in most melanoma patients barely 10 percent of image tiles contain both T cells and tumor cells together, which suggests immune exclusion is more the norm than the exception in this cancer type.

-### Survival prediction methodology

-For survival prediction the authors trained an elastic net logistic regression model on TCGA patients using the 96 spatial features to predict 1-year survival status (alive or deceased within 1 year).
-They only used stage I to III patients for training since the CPTAC validation cohort only has early stage patients.
-Class weights were applied because the dataset is imbalanced (far more alive patients than deceased).
-The model was retrained 100 times on bootstrapped data and predictions were averaged.
-Features with non-zero coefficients in more than 50% of runs were considered robust predictors.

 ### Survival analysis